AathreyaG/reactai-starter/solution.md

 **Component Structure and UI Interaction:**

 - **CSVUploadComponent**: Handles the user interface for selecting and uploading CSV files.
 Files are sent to the backend using `multipart/form-data`.
-- **CatalogTableComponent**: Displays catalog data in a table format, enabling users to view and interact with catalog entries.
+- **CatalogTableComponent**: Displays catalog data in a table format, enabling users to view, interact, and delete catalog entries.
 Supports inline editing, with updates sent via RESTful API calls.
 - **CatalogExportComponent**: Allows users to request downloads of the entire catalog in various formats.

 **State Management and UI Framework:**